You Can't Do That on Television: Opening animation: the Children's Television Sausage Factory

 Originally created by Rand MacIvor (under art director John C. Galt), who was inspired by Terry Gilliam's "gilliamations," the opening animation sequence was a sequence of surreal images set to Rossini's "William Tell Overture" performed in a Dixieland jazz arrangement by the National Press Club and Allied Workers Jazz Band.
-Though the arrangement of the theme music stayed the same throughout the entire series run (although there are subtle differences between the themes in various seasons – especially the closing themes – and Whatever Turns You On used a completely different theme song), the opening animation itself changed in different ways.
+Though the arrangement of the theme music stayed the same throughout the entire series run.

+There are subtle differences between the themes in various seasons – especially the closing themes – and Whatever Turns You On used a completely different theme song.
+The opening animation changed in different ways.